michielvha/PDS/readme.md

 - pycharm
 - git
 - az cli
-- kubernetes tools
+- kubernetes tools ( helm / )
+- terraform

+## windows specific
 binaries installed in sys directory and added to path
+- grep on windows

-various tweaks in registry for windows
+various tweaks in registry

+- numlock on by default
+- backlit keyboard on by default if available

+## Linux Specific

+set locale

+### future enhancements:

+- sync shell history across all devices